 The best winter makeup tips

-Winter is here, and it's time to switch up your makeup routine.
+Winter is here, and it's time to change your makeup routine.
 Why?
-Because you need to adjust your skincare and beauty regimen to accommodate for dry, cold, and sharp air.
+Because dermatologists agree that you should adjust your skincare and beauty regimen to accommodate the dry, cold air.
 Here are our essential eight dos and don'ts of winter makeup:

 1. Prep correctly

 This is the best way to achieve a dewy, glowing complexion.
-You'll want to lightly exfoliate with a toner to sweep away flaky skin and spend extra time massaging moisturizer in to boost your skin's natural glow.
-You may also want to switch to a heavier moisturizer packed with ceramides to restore your natural skin barrier.
+You'll want to lightly exfoliate with a toner to sweep away flaky skin and spend extra time massaging moisturizer into your face to boost your skin's natural glow.
+You may also want to switch to a more hydrating moisturizer, like LaserAway Beauty Drenched Peptide Enriched Moisturizer, packed with ceramides to restore your natural skin barrier.

 2. Use a luminous primer